2014 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Obverse Of The 2014 Sacagawea Dollar

 The obverse features sculptor Glenna Goodacre’s iconic design of Sacagawea carrying her infant son Jean Baptiste Charbonneau on her back.
+This image has appeared on every Sacagawea and Native American Dollar since the coin debuted in 2000.

 The Reverse Of The 2014 Sacagawea Dollar

-The inscription “UNITED STATES OF AMERICA” curves along the upper edge.
-The denomination “$1” appears in the right portion of the design.
+The background features a stylized image of Captain William Clark’s compass with the northwest quadrant highlighted, representing the area the expedition explored.
+“UNITED STATES OF AMERICA” curves along the upper edge, and “$1” appears in the right portion of the design.

 Other Features Of The 2014 Sacagawea Dollar

-Unlike earlier dollar coins, the 2014 Native American Dollar features edge lettering rather than rim inscriptions.
-The edge displays the year “2014,” the mint mark (P, D, or S), and the motto “E PLURIBUS UNUM.”
-This design change allowed more space for artistic expression on both sides of the coin.
+Unlike the original 2000–2008 Sacagawea Dollars, which had plain edges, the 2014 Native American Dollar features edge lettering.
+The edge displays “2014,” the mint mark (P, D, or S), and “E PLURIBUS UNUM.”

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List